Features Overview

 The program encourages businesses to adopt eco-friendly practices and rewards them through customer feedback and recognition.

-· Points System: Points are awarded for specific actions, such as reducing plastic use, sourcing green suppliers and ingredients locally, or adopting renewable energy.
+· Points/stars System: Points/stars are awarded for specific actions, such as reducing plastic use, sourcing green suppliers and ingredients locally, or adopting renewable energy.
+Take a look here.

 · Leaderboard: Businesses are ranked according to votes or verified actions.